kumu/docs/guides/selector-reference.md

 #### Assigned

-If labels may change or simply aren't unique, you can assign your own id to each object through the "id" attribute.
+If labels may change or simply aren't unique, you can assign your own id to each object through the "id" field.
 This gives you a unique way to reference each object within your project however you please.

 *Note: IDs must be strings and should be unique.*